- Gender and Relationships»

 Forgiveness can be one-sided you know .... taking place in your own heart.
 Forgiveness is a deliberate choice we make.
 Once it is made we are no longer held bondage to unhealthy emotions.

-FRIENDSHIP: If the person who offended you is a true friend that you trust; forgive quickly knowing your friend meant no harm.
+FRIENDSHIP: If the person who offended you is a trusted friend; forgive quickly knowing your friend meant no harm.
 However, If the offense really bothers you, a clearing of the air may be necessary and appropriate.
 A true friend will allow you to come to him/her with your hurt.
 They will gain some insight into you and how their words or behavior affect you (and possibly others.)

-I have gathered some nuggets of truth, by people you may know.
+I have gathered some nuggets of truth about forgiveness, by people you may know.
 I have also included quotes from Father God.

 "Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that."
 Martin Luther King